Where the colony of Georgia began.

 In the 1950s the Georgia Ports Authority moved up river where there was more land, and the last cotton office on the waterfront closed in 1956.
 Then in 1970s the area was redeveloped by local landowners and urban planners determined to revive the history and prosperity of Savannah’s Waterfront.

-Formed in 1973 as a non-profit charitable organization composed of proprietors, property owners and other stakeholders the organization was created to:
+Savannah’s Waterfront was formed in 1973 as a non-profit charitable organization composed of proprietors, property owners and other stakeholders to: